Ramp Up to Technology Marketing Part 1: Proactive Research to Make an Impact

 As a result of market feedback, additional technology development (e.g., proof of concept or specific test results) may have been identified that are prerequisites for potential licensees to consider commercialization.
 The funding needed for that development can come from a variety of sources:

-- Sometimes funding can come from the state level, such as in North Carolina where the Innovation-to-Jobs Working Group recommended the establishment of a University Innovation Commercialization Grant Program (not yet implemented).
+- Sometimes funding can come from the state level, as was recommended in North Carolina.

 - The federal Small Business Technology Transfer program (STTR) provides funding for innovative R&D for small business and university/research institutions collaborations.